RupalJain97/Sentieo/README.md

 ## How to run this program

-Firstly, copy this repository to your local directory by executing:
+Copy this repository to your local directory by executing:

 ```
 git clone https://github.com/RupalJain97/Sentieo.git